SH801/haselwimmer/TESTREADME.md

 wedge', it's possible to create card applications quickly and easily without having to worry about card reading specifics.

-Keystrokes are sent to the local device buffer using the Android Input Method.
+Keystrokes are sent to the local device buffer using the Android Input Method Editor (IME).
 Sending keys to an external PC / tablet is via the InputStick Bluetooth-to-USB dongle.

 - http://developer.android.com/guide/topics/text/creating-input-method.html